 They say the only two sure things in life are death and taxes.
-Today I finally – finally – caught up on my last five years of taxes.
+On June 15, I finally – finally – caught up on my last five years of taxes.
 The only other person who would truly appreciate the sublime moment of a completed To Do list is Dad.

 I last talked to Dad on Tuesday, May 30.
 He said he wasn’t feeling well so Jack and I drove up to Kamloops after school on Friday.
 We walked in at 8 pm and found him in his armchair looking very much like he always did when he snoozed there except he wasn’t asleep.
 “Dad, we’re here!
 Dad?
 DAD!”
 I had to walk right up to make sure.

 His skin was pale but he wasn’t cold.
 He was room temperature.

 Everything else was in order.
 The sports channel was on.
 He’d been sweeping and tidying up.
 The cat had food.
 There was laundry in the washing machine.
 He looked peaceful.
 Mid-snore, even.

 So this is the way the world ends.

 It was, as they say, a “good death.”

 Coroner said it had been maybe 24 hours.

 Good thing we didn’t wait until Father’s Day to come up.

 I suspect he wanted to go six months after Mom passed in 2013 when he had his stroke but we (and probably she) wouldn’t let him.
 None of us were ready then.